-Issue Action proposed during 2023-24 Lead Officer 1.
+Governance Issue Action proposed during 2023/24 Lead Officer Progress Update - year end 2023/24 1.
 Transformation As highlighted in last year's (and previous) Annual Governance Statement, to meet the financial and operational challenges facing the Council the One Transformation programme was developed.
-This encompasses new and existing key projects from across all of the Council, many of which span several years including the last financial year and 2022/23.
-We will continue to follow governance processes introduced in the previous years, including: Updates on the transformation programme will be published within the Cabinet's response to the MTFP.
-This includes identification of proposals to support a balanced budget.
-Each CLT member to have clear visibility of programmes supporting their Council Plan Ambition and Enablers Additionally, the following supporting mechanisms are in place and will continue: A transformation steering group which brings closer links across colleagues who are enabling change within the organisation, including: data, technology, strategy and design, business support, finance, risk and internal audit, HR and OD, and transformation leads.
-An established business relationship management model across transformation, data and systems teams.
-Regular change and MTFP updates provided to CLT and DLTs We will also look to: Establish more robust programme governance to Deputy Chief Executive (Section 151 Officer) / Director of Strategy / Interim Head of Change/ Head of Business Intelligence
+This encompasses new and existing key projects from across all of the Council, many of which span several years including the last and current financial year.
+We will continue to follow governance processes introduced in the previous years, including: • Updates on the transformation programme will be published within the Cabinet's response to the MTFP.
+This includes identification of proposals to support a balanced budget. • Each CLT member has clear visibility of programmes supporting their Council Plan Ambition and Enablers Additionally, the following supporting mechanisms are in place and will continue: • A transformation steering group which brings closer links across colleagues who are enabling change within the organisation, including: Deputy Chief Executive (Section 151 Officer) / Director of Strategy / Interim Head of Change/ Head of Business Intelligence Transformation updates are included with the Cabinet's response to the MTFP.
+Governance of transformation will be simplified and rationalised.
+Business Relationship Managers and Transformation Leads continue to provide a key link between services and the transformation function.
+Senior officers receive regular updates on the MTFP savings schemes and the wider transformation programme.
+A protocol for preparing and reviewing business cases and full costings is now in place.
+Further work will continue on this in line with the review of our governance processes.
+5 year Directorate planning and annual service plans aligned to the Council Plan will be implemented in the coming